 This procedure flattens your abdomen by removing extra fat and skin, and tightening muscles in your abdominal wall.

-But be cautioned: This is a major surgery, so if you're considering it, take the time to educate yourself, thoroughly analyze your own situation and do not rush to make the final decision.
+However, this is a major surgery.
+So if you're considering it, take the time to educate yourself, thoroughly analyze your own situation and do not rush to make the final decision.

 A tummy tuck should be the last resort for people who have exhausted all other measures, and the procedure should not be used as an alternative to weight loss.